 What to Bring

-We want every person entering treatment to have a healthy, comfortable and safe environment in which to begin healing.
-For this reason, we have some strict policies on what you may bring with you and what should be left at home.
+We are committed to making the environment at Pacific Grove Hospital as comfortable and safe as possible.
+For this reason, we have set policies on what you may bring while receiving care with us and what you should leave at home.

 Please note, the determination of inappropriate attire will be at staff’s discretion and is not negotiable.